robindavidgames/ci-project05/README.md

 ## Features

 ### Front Page
 The front page has relevant descriptive text, to effectivly use SEO.
-It then has products grouped by category for the user to browse through.
+It then has 4 products from each category for the user to browse through.
 Users can click on a category for more items, or click into an individual item for more details.

 ### Navigation Bar
-The navigation bar allows users to browse products by category, login, logout, access their profile, and view the shopping cart.
+The navigation bar allows users to browse products by category, search, login, logout, access their profile, and view the shopping cart.
 If they are a superuser, it also lets them open the "Add an Item" form.
+It sticks to the top of the top of the window when the user scrolls down the page.

 ### Footer

-### Browse by Category
+The footer contains links to social media and other important information.
+Links have the rel="noopener" attribute.

-### Product Preview
+### Browse by Category and Seach
-This uses a modified model.
-In the product model, each product may have a product preview.
-This text appears while browsing through products.
-It is limited to 254 characters.
+Users are able to browse products by category, using links on the main page or on the navbar.
+This shows a subset of products.
+Users can also search for products by name.

-### Wishlist Items
+### Product Cards
-This uses a custom model.
+When browsing, products are displayed on cards.
+These cards contain the product image (if there is one - there is also a default "noimage" image), a brief product description, rating, category, price.

 ### Products Variants
 This uses a modified model.